Contact us to get Mariana Mazzucato's fees and availabilty for you next event

-She is co-editor of Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth (Wiley Blackwell, July 2016).
-Her new book, The Value of Everything, will be published by Penguin (Allen Lane) in 2018.
+Furthermore, she is co-editor of Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth (2016).

 Her most recent book, published in 2018, is called The Value of Everything: making and taking in the global economy.
 This looks at the need to reward value creation over value extraction, and was shortlisted for this year’s Financial Times and McKinsey Business Book of the Year prize.